NEW YORK (1010 WINS) -- New York state is set to receive its first batch of COVID-19 vaccines on Dec. 15, Gov. Andrew Cuomo said Wednesday.

 Once the U.S. Food and Drug Administration approves the vaccines, a New York state panel “will review the FDA’s approval,” the governor said.

 “Why?
 Because we know we have existing skepticism about the vaccine,” he explained.
 “Our panel did not create the skepticism.
 The skepticism existed.”

 Seventy-five to 80 percent of the general population must get vaccinated for the COVID-19 vaccine to be “most effective” he noted.
-The first doses the state receives will go to frontline health care workers, as well as nursing home residents and staff.
+The first doses the state receives will go to frontline healthcare workers and nursing home residents and staff members.